LutzzLu/ylu.github.io/_news/announcement_3.md

 inline: ture
 ---

-I will join Department of Computational Biomedicine at **Cedars-Sinai Medical Center** in Los Angeles, CA as Research Assistant in Dec 2023!
+I will join <a href="https://www.cedars-sinai.edu/research/departments-institutes/computational-biomedicine.html">Department of Computational Biomedicine at **Cedars-Sinai Medical Center**</a> in Los Angeles, CA as Research Assistant in Dec 2023!